-A: I mostly hang out with locals and other travellers / transplants to the city - not specifically the expat community by traditional definition (i.e. corporate relocations).
-Almost seven out of 10 people you meet in the city centre will not be from Cape Town.
+A: I mostly hang out with locals and other travellers / transplants to the city – not specifically the expat community by traditional definition (i.e. corporate relocations).
+Almost 7 out of 10 people you meet in the city centre will not be from Cape Town.
 As it is more expensive to live in the city, most locals tend to live in the suburbs.
 South Africans are warm, friendly, and genuine people.
 From Capetonians and Durbanites, to Jo’burgers, everyone has an incredible story to share and are genuinely interested in other cultures!

 Q: Was it easy meeting people and making friends?

-A: I met 80% of my friends through Couch Surfing in my first six months, as the expat community here is typically older when I first moved here at just 23 years old.
+A: I met 80 percent of my friends through Couch Surfing in my first six months, as the expat community here is typically older when I first moved here at just 23 years old.
 After six months, my social circle expanded through friends of friends, and through meeting new people at various events.